jackson-mumper/jackson-mumper.github.io/projects/pdx_bike/pdx_bike.md

 ---
 layout: default
-title: Portland bike Desire Paths
+title: Portland Bike Desire Paths
 ---

 # Portland Bike Desire Paths

-# WARNING: This write-up is still a work-in-progress.
+## WARNING: This write-up is still a work-in-progress.
 Feel free to take a look at my progress so far, but the final draft won't be ready for another couple weeks.

 ## Introduction/Lit Review